mv-lab/mv-lab/README.md

 Computer Science and Statistics Bsc student. <br>
 Interested in AI-Human interaction, Computer Vision, Medical Imaging, Deep Reinforcement Learning and Robotics.<br>
 I got my first computer in 2006.
-I have created my own programming language and compiler, multiple Machine Learning and Deep Learning applications and I still feeling stupid about these topics, still to much to learn.
+I have created my own programming language and compiler.

+Playing with Machine Learning and Deep Learning applications and I still feeling stupid about these topics, still to much to learn.

 <!--
 https://thumbs.gfycat.com/AchingClutteredEagle-size_restricted.gif